 Strategies of presentation layer performance optimization

-There are broadly two main categories adopted for performance optimization:
+There are broadly two main categories adopted for website speed optimization and performance optimization:

 Bottom-up strategy: This involves carefully laying out the ground rules for performance based on required SLAs and design / develop the pages by adopting the principles laid out.
 This is the preferred approach that involves optimization in both presentation layer design and development.